mongodb/specifications/source/message/OP_MSG.rst

 $readPreference ``{ "mode": "primary" }`` Determines server selection, and
                                           also whether a secondary server
                                           permits reads or responds "not
+                                          writable primary".
+See Server
-                                          master".
-See Server Selection Spec
+                                          Selection Spec for rules about
-                                          for rules about when read preference
+                                          when read preference must or must
-                                          must or must not be included, and for rules about when read preference
+                                          not be included, and for rules
+                                          about when read preference
                                           "primaryPreferred" must be added
                                           automatically.
 =============== ========================= =================================